 Ecuador Country Report

-President Lenín Moreno took office on 24 May after securing little over 51% of votes in a run-off election on 2 April.
-His PAIS Alliance (Alianza PAIS: AP) party holds a small majority in the National Assembly.
-However, animosity between Moreno and his party members loyal to his predecessor, Rafael Correa, is generating instability within the government.
-Policy priorities are tax reform, securing investment in the hydrocarbon and mining sectors, and the maintenance of dollarisation.
+President Lenín Moreno took office on 24 May 2017 after securing little over 51% of votes in a run-off election on 2 April.
+He has effectively lost his legislative majority following the defection of dozens of PAIS Alliance (Alianza PAIS: AP) members loyal to his predecessor, Rafael Correa, who opposes the new government.
+Moreno's policy priorities are tax reform; privatisations to reduce debt; securing investment in the hydrocarbon and mining sectors, and the maintenance of dollarisation.
 IHS Markit anticipates GDP growth of 1.8 in 2018, but high debt levels are likely to restrain policy options.
-The government's support for extractive-sector development is likely to be moderated by higher social and environmental regulation to appease indigenous unrest in the Amazon and the country'ssouthern provinces.
+The government's support for extractive-sector development is likely to be moderated by higher social and environmental regulation to appease indigenous unrest in the Amazon and thecountry's southern provinces.

-Labour strikes are not a major risk in Ecuador.
+Labour strikes are unlikely to pose major operational disruption in the next year.
 Trade unions are relatively weak and are prohibited from engaging in strikes in strategic sectors including hydrocarbons, electricity, and telecommunications.
 Risks of disruptive protests, strikes and demonstrations have also been falling as a result of overtures to labour movements and indigenous organisations by the administration of President Lenín Moreno, who assumed office in mid-2017.
 Corruption remains a significant risk at all levels of government and civil service, although a high-profile government crackdown on such illicit practices has brought greater political attention to the issue, helping to reduce bribery solicitation risks.

 Ecuador is vulnerable to a number of natural disasters due to its location along the Pacific "Ring of Fire," a highly active seismic zone.
 Some 24 "active" or "potentially active" volcanoes are present in the country, in particular Cotopaxi, Sangay, Tungurahua, and Reventador, all of which erupt relatively often.
 Always heed instructions issued by local authorities when in the vicinity of volcanoes.